ShepherdOrg/shepherd-legacy-obsolete/README.md

 # Todo

+1. Support storing version of deployment outside VCS.
+Has tracability implications, needs to be designed carefully.
 1. Support synchronous deployment of service.
 Means blocking until all pods are updated and reported as Running.
 1. Support rollback to last version.
 See ideas below.
 1. Code cleanup...remove script leftovers from toolchain.
 Code reorg?
-1. Increase flexibility regarding location of /deployments/central/images.yaml.
 1. Support hierarchical folder/herd structure, with each dir adding env variables to those defined higher up.
 1. Command line tools - installer - inspection of image metadata
 1. Feature deployment using namespaces/external names.